 And with all the different styles of pizza, a nearby restaurant that has “good” pizza might not actually have the style of pizza you really enjoy.

-After just a few times making pizza dough, I bet you can make pizza that tastes way better than any pizza chain and even lots of pizza restaurants.
+Once you have made your own dough a few times, I bet you can make pizza that tastes way better than any pizza chain and even lots of pizza restaurants.

 That’s not to discredit them in any way.
-We have all been saved from hunger by ordering in a decent pizza along with the convenience off fast and free pizza delivery.
-However, gourmet pizza and home made pizza is just on another level and there’s really no comparison to a pizza you make yourself right at home.
+We have all been saved from hunger by ordering in a decent pizza along with the convenience of fast and free pizza delivery.
+However, gourmet pizza and homemade pizza is just on another level.

 If you’re anything like me, you crave pizza all the time.
 Seriously.
 Even if not all the time, I think we can agree that everyone loves pizza and we definitely all have our pizza cravings.